Music

 Purpose

 The Music Department supports the mission of the university by providing students with access to quality music instruction, opportunities, and services.
-The Department prepares students for graduate school and employment by offering curricula leading to a Bachelor of Arts in Music, Bachelor of Science in Music Education, a Bachelor of Music in Music Composition and Recording Arts, and a Bachelor of Music in Vocal Performance and Pedagogy.
-Students who are committed to developing their musical talent for service to God and to humankind are encouraged to apply.
+The Department prepares students for graduate school and employment by offering concentrations within curricula leading to a Bachelor of Arts in Music, Pre-Music Therapy, or a Bachelor of Music in Composition and Recording Arts, Vocal Pedagogy and Performance, Pedagogy of Music, or a Double Major.

 Application for Admission

-Music majors must fulfill all the general admission requirements of the University.
-Acceptance to the University, however, does not guarantee admission to the Music Department as a music major.
-Students who want to major or minor in music at Oakwood University will need to audition on their instrument or voice.
-The Admission Audition for the music faculty can be either in person or by audio/video tape.
+Music majors must fulfill all the general admission requirements of the university.
+Acceptance to the university, however, does not guarantee admission to the Music Department as a music major.
+Students who want to major or minor in music at Oakwood University must audition on their chosen instrument in their area of concentration.
+The admission audition for the music faculty can be either in person or by audio/video.
 This audition must be accompanied by three letters of recommendation.
-Students must take placement examinations.
+All music students are also required to take placement examinations.

 How to Prepare for Auditions

 Naturally, music study and vocal and/or instrumental practice are very important.
 While it is not a requirement for admission as a music major, most students auditioning for acceptance as music majors have had private lessons.
-All music majors at Oakwood, regardless of performance area, are required to reach a basic proficiency in piano, so piano study before attending the university is useful.
-If a deficiency is found in this area at the Admission Audition, the student will be required to take the Piano Proficiency course MU 161-164.
+All music majors at Oakwood, regardless of performance area, are required to reach a basic proficiency in piano.
+Therefore, piano study, before attending the university, is useful.
+If a deficiency is found in this area at the admission audition, the student will be required to take MU 161-164 Piano Proficiency.
 Failure to accomplish this task by the end of the sophomore year may prolong the time for fulfilling the degree requirements.
-Foreign language study is also helpful for all music majors; French, German, or Italian is required, for voice majors.
+Foreign language study is also helpful for all music majors.
+One year of French, German, Spanish, or Italian is required for voice majors.

 Music Ensemble Participation

-Majors and minors must participate in a departmental ensemble eight consecutive semesters (except when student teaching or doing internship).
+Majors and minors must participate in a departmental ensemble eight consecutive semesters (except when students are teaching or completing internship).
 Students may enroll in more than one ensemble but must remain for the entire year.
-Large ensembles include Aeolians, University Choir, Wind Ensemble, and Orchestra.
+Large ensembles include Aeolians, University Choir, String or Wind Ensemble, and Orchestra.
 Small ensembles include composition, piano, chamber ensembles, vocal, string and instrumental.

 Recital Requirements